volution/z-run/documentation/readme/readme.txt

 development to automation.
 Also, I do also use it in production for various operational tasks, from driving Ansible and LetsEncrypt, to remote execution.

+Also see the "How is it tested?", "How quick are issues fixed?", "How to ask for help?", and "How to get commercial support?" questions in the FAQ section.

 Here are some examples of where it is used:

   * z-run (this tool itself) -- used for all project development tasks (from